Syncope in Children

 Some children will have symptoms before they faint.
 A child may have:

-- Changes in his or her vision
+- Changes in their vision

 - Cold, damp skin